-Most of the jewels were acquired by or customized by Queen Mary, grandmother of the present queen.
+Most of the Queen’s brooches were acquired by or customized by Queen Mary, grandmother of the present queen.
 Queen Mary had a certain knack for obtaining jewels (and other precious antiques), whether by purchase or carefully dropped “hints”.
 Her capacity to collect never diminished, even in her later years.
 So when the women of the British Royal Family adorn themselves in rich, sparkling diadems or brooches, they have the former German princess Mary of Teck to thank.
 Profusely.